Reunions

 -

 Guests are welcome!
-Registration, including the full registration fee, is required for each (≥21 year old) guest.
+Registration and payment are required for each (≥21 year old) guest.

 If you are travelling with minors younger than 21 years old, please note that evening social events are not appropriate for them to attend.
 On campus, children younger than 18 years old must be accompanied by an adult caregiver, per the Harvard University Policy for the Safety & Protection of Minors.